adbenitez/deltachat-cursed/README.md

 #### Tips

-- Messages will be dispalyed in red if someone mentions you.
+- Messages will be displayed in red if someone mentions you.

 - You will get a notification if someone mentions you in a group. (needs libnotify)

-- The message marker '>' will be gray if the message is encrypted, if it is red that means message is not encrypted.
+- The message marker `>` will be gray if the message is encrypted, or red if message is not encrypted.

 - Message will be gray until it is sent.

-- You will get `✓` when the message is sent, `✓✓` when the message was noticed, or `✖` if message failed to send.
+- You will see `✓` at the end of the message if it was send, `✓✓` when the message was noticed, or `✖` if message failed to send.

 - You can tweak the app colors editing `~/.curseddelta/theme.json`